fido-alliance/how-to-fido/HowToFIDO.md

 password” feature mentioned in [Signing in with a UVRA](#53-signing-in-with-a-uvra).

-<span id="footnote-1">1.</span>    I.e., without any saved user state or credentials, e.g., cookies or
-    data in local storage containing (at least) the username or other information about the user.
+1.  <span id="footnote-1"/>I.e., without any saved user state or credentials, e.g., cookies or data in local storage containing (at least) the username or other information about the user.
 Typically, account bootstrapping results in the *creation* of saved user state on the user's device, enabling